cybertraining-dsc/reu2022/project/install.md

 $ echo "cd ~/cm" >> .bashrc
 ```

-start new gitbash and remove the first gitbash window, see if you see
+To activate it, start new gitbash and terminate the first gitbash window.
+If you see in the new window
-(ENV3) and continue.
-Git bash will initialize the environment
+`(ENV3)`, continue.
+Git bash will initialize the environment.
+It will set now up some envireonment and thus you will start

-start now again gitbash and remove the second gitbash you created.
+again gitbash and terminate the second gitbash you created.
 Now
-gitbash is properly created.
+gitbash is properly created and configures.

 If you do not want to always start in the directory `cm` do replace
 the line in your `.bashrc` `cd cm` with `cd`